 You can add images in the Assets view by dragging and dropping from your computer or by using the icons in the toolbar.

 The "Import Asset..." icon allows you to select one or more images from your computer while the "Download Asset..." icon brings up the same dialog as in the Mockups view to enter an image URL or search for an image from Flickr.

 Once you've added images, you can view them as thumbnails or a list, as well as in Thumbnail Grid view.The Properties panel on the right shows you the pixel dimensions of the selected image and allows you to enter notes about it.
 The lower portion of the panel shows which mockups (if any) the image is used in.
 This can be used for managing images to see if you can delete any that aren't being used, for example.
 Clicking on a mockup name will take you to that mockup in the Mockups view.

-Managing images #
+Managing images and other assets#

 As with the Mockups view, the Assets view has a context menu that you can open by right-clicking in the navigator or using the drop-down arrow.
 This allows you to rename, delete, update, or download your images and other assets.

 Renaming assets using the context menu will change the name of the asset in your project.
 It will not affect the original file, as the asset is a copy that has been added to your project.
 Renamed images will get updated in your mockups, so you don't need to update them manually.